linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Class Note 13 The LTCM Meltdown.md

 	</tbody>
 </table>

-Let us compute the expected price change from date 1 to 2.With probability q,    there is a noise trade that forces it down to 15,     because LTCM is forced out.
-With probability 1-q,     there is a news trade,     that pushes the price up to 75 (and then LTCM is not forced out).
+Let us compute the expected price change from date 1 to 2.With probability q,    there is a noise trade that forces it down to 15,     because [[Class Note 13 The LTCM Meltdown|LTCM]] is forced out.
+With probability 1-q,     there is a news trade,     that pushes the price up to 75 (and then [[Class Note 13 The LTCM Meltdown|LTCM]] is not forced out).
 The expected price change is then:

 $$\begin{matrix}\mathrm{q(15-55)+(1-q)(75-55)=}&20-\mathrm{q(60)}\end{matrix}$$

-For $q=$ ，this is +5 ,    but for $q=0.5$ ,     it is -10 .Let's assume $q=0.5$ ,     and we will learn something about thefront runningproblem faced by LTCM.
+For $q=$ ，this is +5 ,    but for $q=0.5$ ,     it is -10 .Let's assume $q=0.5$ ,     and we will learn something about thefront runningproblem faced by [[Class Note 13 The LTCM Meltdown|LTCM]].

 When the expected price change from date1 to 2is negative,    any traderwho knows that he or she must sell on date 2 will instead sell on date 1.Further,     if not subject to PBA,    it will be profitable to short on date 1 so long as the expected price change is negative.If some of this trade occurs,    it will further reduce the date 1 price.We will examine this in homework 5.